What’s new in Citrix Workspace app for Mac

 This feature is dependent on the keyboard layout synchronization feature.

 Selective H264 allows parts of the screen that change rapidly, such as when playing a video, to be received as an H264 stream.
-To enable selective H264, turn on the Use Video Codec: For Actively Changing regions policy.
+To enable Selective H264, set the Use Video Codec for Compression policy to For Actively Changing Regions.

 What’s new in 1809